NewsLocal News

 Cleveland Police Deputy Chief Jarod Schlacht said five guns were recovered and two vehicles were towed from the scene.

-At this time, it's too early to determine how people fired guns.
+At this time, it's too early to determine how many people fired guns.
 Police are working to determine if it was one individual or several who fired shots.

 Shaker Heights Police Department later stopped a vehicle with three people inside, Cleveland Police said.
 Authorities confirmed that the car and the three people were present at the scene of the shooting.